psu/shortlet/README.md

-i # Shortlet
+# Shortlet

 **Tinker with Websites**

 Shortlet is a framework to configure and launch small hacks for the web.
-You can ease your day-to-day by:
+Ease your day-to-day by:

 - Create keyboard shortcuts
 - Multiple actions with one click